 But what if, in the name of risky hospitality, the answers to those questions don’t determine whether or not we welcome the stranger, but, instead, help us determine what we need to do in order to welcome them better?

 When we practice risky hospitality we are not guaranteed that everything will work out the way we think it should.
 We are not promised that it will be easy.
 But I would rather err on the side of grace and generosity than fear and isolation.
-I would rather make pots of soup and offer a cup of coffee than build fences.
+I would rather make big pots of soup and share a meal than build fences.